 Evergreen, Ground covers, Perennials

 Small, ground-hugging plants that reach just 2–3 in. high in bloom, with creeping, branching stems that root at the joints.
-All are useful low ground covers where soil is reasonably rich and well drained.
+All are useful low groundcovers where the soil is reasonably rich and well drained.

 Set plants 8–12 in. apart; fertilize periodically.
-Small, closely set leaves and tolerance for an occasional footstep make them choice selections for use between steppingstones.
-They resemble baby–s tears (Soleirolia) but offer appealing flowers as well as attractive foliage.
+Small, closely set leaves and a tolerance for an occasional footstep make them choice selections for use between steppingstones.
+They resemble baby’s tears (Soleirolia) but offer appealing flowers as well as attractive foliage.
 Can be invasive where well adapted.Pratia angulata

 Native to New Zealand.
-Grows 2–3 in. high, up to 12 in. wide.
-Dark green, 1/2-in. leaves set off small white to ice blue summer flowers like those of obelia, with a two-lobed upper lip and a threelobed lower lip.
+Grows to 2–3 in. high and up to 12 in. wide.
+Dark green, 1/2-in. leaves set off small white to ice blue summer flowers like those of lobelia, with a two-lobed upper lip and a three-lobed lower lip.
 Small, round fruit is purplish red.

 Little-used but attractive clan of shrubs or small trees noted for thick, leathery, glossy leaves (ani...

 Thick spikes closely set with 1/2-in.-long flowers are topped with clusters of leaflike bracts that re...

 From western Europe.
 Though it has lent its name to a large and important plant family, the genus ...